 "In the end, it was good to be able to test the animated mock-ups.
 In the future, I think starting even earlier and testing the current site to better guide the specs of a future redesign would be a great idea.
 Another important point: I would advise your readers to plan time for analysis and, above all, to implement the improvements identified by the testers.
 This is why I advised starting them as early as possible in the process."

 How do you see things in the future?

 "As with the A/B testing that we are continuing to use, we are planning to systematize the use of remote test users to optimize the UX of all our major projects.
 We hadn't thought of it in 2017... but we've already allocated budget for it in 2018! "

 La Grande Récré has clearly moved into agile, user-centric mode!

 Towards continuous optimization of digital interfaces!

-Their case illustrates the story of user testing.
+Their case illustrates the story of remote usability testing.
 It's all about testing early in order to learn and correct early, if necessary.